 Immunosuppression prevents and treats acute rejection and graft damage during kidney transplantation.
 The development immunosuppressive agents such as tacrolimus, cyclosporine, and mycophenolate minimized the rejection rate and improved short-term graft survival.

 While the rejection rate has been reduced, it is not associated with increased long-term graft survival.
 Patients continue to experience chronic graft dysfunction, especially after a kidney transplant.
-As such, it is essential to administer immunosuppressant therapy to extend the life of the organ.
+As such, it is essential to administer immunosuppressant therapyto extend the life of the organ.
 Immunosuppressive drugs need careful monitoring to prevent organ rejection and toxicity.
 Over time, different methods have been developed to monitor these and other drugs:

 During organ transplantation, doctors individualize patients’ drug therapy to obtain a balance between therapeutic efficacy and the subsequent adverse effects.
 Achieving this goal is not easy, given the patient variability in pharmacodynamics and pharmacokinetics.
 Recent advances allow for remote patient monitoring for convenient home blood sampling.